Configure utility services

 2. In the Geocoding section, click Add locator and do one of the following:

-• Select From URL and enter the URL to the locator—for example, https://webadaptorhost.domain.com/webadaptorname/rest/services/World/GeocodeServer.
+• Select From URL and provide the URL to the locator—for example, https://webadaptorhost.domain.com/webadaptorname/rest/services/World/GeocodeServer.

-• Select From Existing Locator and select the locator item you want.
-You will not see this option if there is not a locator item in your organization's content, and only locators shared with your organization or with the public are available for selection.
+• Select From Existing Locator and select the locator item.
+This option does not appear if there is no locator item in your organization's content, and only locators shared with your organization or with the public are available for selection.

 Note:

-Anonymous users will only have access to locator views that are shared with the public.
+Anonymous users only have access to locator views that are shared with the public.
 Locator views that are shared with the organization are only accessible to organization members.
-Anonymous users will not be able to perform geosearch in any apps using locators that are only shared with the organization.
+Anonymous users cannot perform geosearch in any apps using locators that are only shared with the organization.

-3. For Locator Name, enter the name you want to appear in the drop-down menu of locators on the site (for example, in Map Viewer).
+3. For Locator Name, provide the name you want to appear in the drop-down menu of locators on the site (for example, in Map Viewer).

 Tip:

-4. For Placeholder Text, enter a hint that will appear in the input box on the site.
+4. For Placeholder Text, provide a hint that will appear in the input box on the site.

 Tip: